SIsilicon/WorldEdit-BE-Docs/docs/usage/generation.md

 ## Custom Shapes

-Apart from these builtin shapes, there's also the ability to make your own with the `/wedit:gen` command!
+Apart from these builtin shapes, there's also the ability to make your own with the `;gen` command!

 ```txt
 ;gen [-h] <pattern> <expression>